Protocol and Practice of Persons Appearing in the Court of Judge Michael Valenzuela

 Trial Schedule

 The Court conducts hearings, conferences, and trials between 9:00 a.m. and 12:00 p.m. and between 1:30 p.m. and 4:30 p.m.
 The Court is unavailable from 12:00 p.m. to 1:30 p.m. for lunch.
-No calls or deliveries to the Court will be addressed during the lunch period.
 Three-hour trials will generally occur in the morning from 9:00 a.m. to 12:00 p.m.

 Joint Pre-Trial Memo and/or Conference; Exhibits and Objections

-Objections for Untimely or Non-Disclosure: In the event evidence or testimony is objected to on the basis of non-disclosure or untimely disclosure, the parties must be prepared at a hearing or trial to demonstrate compliance or non-compliance with Rule 26.1.
+Objections for Untimely or Non-Disclosure: In the event evidence or testimony is objected to on the basis of non-disclosure or untimely disclosure, the parties must be prepared to demonstrate compliance or non-compliance with Rule 26.1.
 This is usually done by showing disclosure statements, emails, or any other relevant documents.
 The parties must have them available in the courtroom.
 A party defending against a disclosure challenge must be prepared to immediately show the Court where and when that party disclosed the relevant subject matter.
 If a party asserts that the disclosure came in a deposition, then that party must be prepared to point to the relevant portion of the deposition.
 The Court may overrule an objection for untimely disclosure or non-disclosure if no documentary evidence is provided.
 The Court may sanction a party that makes unfounded disclosure objections as well.

 Trial Practice and Procedure